WHY DID THE NEW LANDOWNER CLOSE THE BADLANDS GOLF COURSE?

 CAN THE CITY COUNCIL STOP THE DEVELOPER FROM BUILDING NEW HOUSES ON THE GOLF COURSE?

-In the case of Badlands, even a District Court judge has now ruled (on Jan.
-31, 2017) that the arguments being made the opposition group are without legal merit.
-The development rights were granted more than 30 years ago, but they live forever.
+In the case of Badlands, there have been two lawsuits filed arguing against the development of the land.
+However, two District Court judges have now ruled (on January 31 and March 22, both of this year) that the arguments being made by the opposition group are without legal merit.
+Both law suits have been dismissed.
+Thus the development rights that were granted more than 30 years ago live forever.

 YOU KEEP SAYING A BIG CHECK.
 PLEASE BE SPECIFIC.